 You can read Part One of this series on Winter Flowering plants here : Want to go on a Witch hunt?

-The four Hamamelis varieties in the leavesnbloom garden are all x intermedia hybrids with their parentage from the Japanese witch hazels - Hamamelis japonica and the Chinese witch hazels -Hamamelis mollis.
+The four Hamamelis varieties in the leavesnbloom garden are all x intermedia hybrids with their parentage from the Japanese witch hazels – Hamamelis japonica and the Chinese witch hazels – Hamamelis mollis.
 The winter colour from these deciduous shrubs/ small trees ranges from the palest sulphurous yellow to red and each year it just gets better and better.
+The witch hazels have such gorgeous colours from December onwards with their peak flowering in February.
+While their subtle fragrances can fill the morning air seducing the few pollinators that dare to fly at this time of year.
+They are natural seducers!

 #1 Hamamelis x intermedia ‘Pallida’ AGM